The goal of this summer of code project was dual:

 And different analysis tools:

-- An abstract that calculate a ration between largest benchmarks
+- An abstract calculating a ratio between the largest benchmarks.

 Full usage instructions can be found in https://github.com/haskell-perf/graphs/.